sravanroy/sravanroy.github.io/_posts/2018-12-28-Credit_Fraud_Detection.md

 ---
 # Credit Fraud Detection

 Throughout the financial sector, machine learning algorithms are being developed to detect fraudulent transactions.
-In this project, that is exactly what we are going to be doing as well.
-Using a dataset of of nearly 28,500 credit card transactions and multiple unsupervised anomaly detection algorithms, we are going to identify transactions with a high probability of being credit card fraud.
-In this project, we will build and deploy the following two machine learning algorithms:
+Using a dataset of of nearly 285K credit card transactions and multiple unsupervised anomaly detection algorithms, we are going to identify transactions with a high probability of being credit card fraud.
+We will build and deploy the following two machine learning algorithms:

 * Local Outlier Factor (LOF)
 * Isolation Forest Algorithm

-Furthermore, using metrics suchs as precision, recall, and F1-scores, we will investigate why the classification accuracy for these algorithms can be misleading.
+Furthermore, using metrics such as precision, recall, and F1-scores, we will investigate why the classification accuracy for these algorithms can be misleading.

 In addition, we will explore the use of data visualization techniques common in data science, such as parameter histograms and correlation matrices, to gain a better understanding of the underlying distribution of data in our data set.
-Let's get started!
-The dataset used is "creditcard" data downloaded from the kaggle website
+The dataset used is "creditcard" data and can be downloaded from the kaggle website

 ## 1. Importing Necessary Libraries